ikiwq/annex-frontend/README.md

     npm install @fortawesome/angular-fontawesome

 ### Configuration
-In the src/enviroments folder, you'll find two files with the enviromental variables.
-Both contains a apiURL link that points to the API server.
+In the src/enviroments folder, you'll find two files with the environmental variables.
+Both contain an apiURL link that points to the API server.
-If you are using a different IP or PORT to host the API, modify the file like this:
+If you are using a different IP or port to host the API, modify the file like this:

     export const environment = {
       production: false,